-The guide states that fundraising activities which “are carried out in a business-like way” are likely to be in trade or commerce and subject to the ACL.
+The guide states that fundraising activities which 'are carried out in a business-like way' are likely to be in trade or commerce and subject to the Australian Consumer Law.

 Factors that indicate fundraising activities occurring in a business-like way include some or all of the following: